gallantlab/pycortex/docs/userguide/webgl.rst

 Using the WebGL Viewer
 ----------------------

 There are two ways to create a WebGL viewer.
-A **dynamic viewer** is temporary viewer that is hosted by the pyhton process that generated it.
+A **dynamic viewer** is temporary viewer that is hosted by the python process that generated it.
 A **static viewer** is a viewer that is saved permanently to disk and will persist beyond the lifetime of the python process.
 Using a static viewer requires hosting the created directory with a webserver such as nginx.

 Keyboard Shortcuts